dermesser/libsocket/doc/libsocket++/DOCUMENTATION++.md

 	struct inet_exception
 	{
-		string mesg;
+		std::string mesg;

-		inet_exception(string,int,string);
+		inet_exception(std::string,int,string);
 	};

 An instantiation of this object is thrown in case of error.
-Almost every function may raise an exception containing a string looking like this:
+Almost every function may raise an exception containing a std::string looking like this:

 	../C++/inetclientstream.cpp:167: <<(std::string) output: Socket not connected!
 		(1)	  	    (2)		(3)		     (4)